Reline/OnigokkoBackend/README.md

-# TagBackend
+# Onigokko Backend
-PHP scripts and possibly SQL entries for the Tag Android application
+PHP scripts and SQL entries for [Tag!
+You're It!] (github.com/Reline/Onigokko)